A Bit of Fry & Laurie: Broadcast details

-From series 1–3 there were also several occasional guest artists, before they were made a permanent fixture during series 4, including Selina Cadell (Series 2, episode 4), Paul Eddington (Series 2, episode 5), Nigel Havers (Series 2, episode 6), Rowan Atkinson (Series 2, episode 6), Nicholas Parsons (Series 3, episode 1), Rebecca Saire (Series 3, episode 2 and 5), Gary Davies (Series 3, episode 6) and Colin Stinton (Series 3, episode 6).
+Guest performers frequently appeared during the first three series before they were made a permanent fixture in the fourth.
+These included Selina Cadell (Series 2, episode 4), Paul Eddington (Series 2, episode 5), Nigel Havers (Series 2, episode 6), Rowan Atkinson (Series 2, episode 6), Nicholas Parsons (Series 3, episode 1), Rebecca Saire (Series 3, episode 2 and 5), Gary Davies (Series 3, episode 6) and Colin Stinton (Series 3, episode 6).

 In 2010, the duo reunited for a retrospective special, titled Fry and Laurie Reunited.

 Satire

 The show did not shy away from commenting on issues of the day.
 A sketch in the second series, in which a Conservative government minister is strangled while Stephen Fry screams at him "What are you doing to the television system?
 What are you doing to the country?", is an attack on the Broadcasting Act of 1990 and the perceived motivations of those who supported it.
 The pair would later attack what they saw as the Act's malign after effects in the sketch "It's a Soaraway Life", a parody of It's a Wonderful Life evoking a world in which Rupert Murdoch never existed.

-The series made numerous jokes at the expense of the Tory prime ministers of the time, Margaret Thatcher and John Major, and one sketch depicted a televised "Young Tory of the Year" competition in which a young Conservative (Laurie) recites a deliberately incoherent speech consisting only of nonsense political buzzwords, such as "family values" and "individual enterprise".
+The series made numerous jokes at the expense of the Tory prime ministers, Margaret Thatcher and John Major, and one sketch depicted a televised "Young Tory of the Year" competition in which a young Conservative (Laurie) recites a deliberately incoherent speech consisting only of nonsense political buzzwords, such as "family values" and "individual enterprise".

 Noel Edmonds was also a frequent target.
 During a sketch where Fry had supposedly removed Laurie's brain, Laurie came out and said that he had just finished watching Noel Edmonds and that he is fantastic.

 Catchphrases

 "Please, Mr Music, will you play?"

-Each episode of Series 3 and 4 ends with Stephen Fry preparing a ridiculously named and even more ridiculously concocted cocktail.
+Each episode of Series 3 and 4 ends with Fry preparing a ridiculously named and even more ridiculously concocted cocktail.
 While he does this, Fry entreats Laurie to play the closing theme by saying, "Please, Mr Music, will you play?", a phrase Fry took from the Anglia TV children's TV show Romper Room.
-Fry then shakes the cocktail while dancing eccentrically and serves it to Laurie (in Series 3) or the guest performers (in Series 4), while Laurie plays the piano and imitates the sound of a muted trombone.
+Fry then shakes the cocktail while dancing eccentrically and serves it to Laurie (in Series 3), or to both Laurie and the guest performers (in Series 4), while Laurie plays the piano and imitates the sound of a muted trumpet solo.

-Both in Series 3 and 4, Fry precedes the question with increasingly silly introductions:
+In series 3 and 4, Fry precedes the question with increasingly silly introductions: